dereknahman/kirsty-codes/src/blog/weeknote-a-trip-to-brighton.md

 -   We finished Better Call Saul.
 Amazing.
 Now we've started [King of the Hill](https://archive.org/details/king-of-the-hill13seasons/King+of+the+Hill+S01E01+Pilot.mp4).
 Also amazing.
 Predictably I like the one where Bobby meets his Jewish step-grandfather the best.
 Also enjoyed that Hank has a tiny can of WD40 to unstick the cap of his larger can of WD40.

+-   I finished my wedding website!
+Would anyone be interested in me putting together a repo and docs for it?
+It's a simple page and a form with Google Sheets in the backend, password-protected via Netlify (for a fee).
+Very, very low-fi but responsive and does the job.
+If even one person is interested I'll throw together a starter repo in the next week or so.

 ### Listening

 -   I woke up with [I'm an Amendment to Be](https://www.youtube.com/watch?v=pSANTRnEBgg&t=1s) in my head on Wesnesday.
 It followed me for the rest of the week.
 A lot of it went over my head as a kid but _bangs on about how few things ever change in politics_.